-In the SET clause, the assignment expressions, containing the columns with the values to be set, are separated by commas.
-In an assignment expression, column names are on the left and the values or expressions to assign are on the right.
-A column may be assigned only once in the SET clause.
+In the SET clause, the assignment phrases, containing the columns with the values to be set, are separated by commas.
+In an assignment phrase, column names are on the left and the values or expressions containing the assignment values are on the right.
+A column may be included only once in the SET clause.

 A column name can be used in expressions on the right.
-The old value of the column will always be used in these right-side values, even if the column was already assigned a new value earlier in the
+The old value of the column will always be used in these right-side values, even if the column was already assigned a new value earlier in the SET clause.

-SET clause.

-Using the expression DEFAULT will set the column to its default value (either NULL or the value specified on the DEFAULT clause of the column definition).
+Using the value DEFAULT will set the column to its default value (either NULL or the value specified on the DEFAULT clause of the column definition).
 For an identity column, specifying DEFAULT will generate a new identity value.
 It is possible to "update" calculated columns in the SET clause if and only if the assigned value is DEFAULT.